Israel strikes 2 homes, killing more than 90 Palestinians as troops expand south Gaza offensive

 Israel says it has killed thousands of Hamas militants, including about 2,000 in the past three weeks, but has not presented evidence.
 It says 139 of its soldiers have been killed in the ground offensive.

-In the aftermath of the U.N. resolution, it was not immediately clear how and when aid deliveries would accelerate.
+Following the U.N. resolution, it was not immediately clear how and when aid deliveries would accelerate.
 Currently, trucks enter through two crossings — Rafah on the border with Egypt and Kerem Shalom on the border with Israel.
-Both crossings were closed Saturday by mutual agreement between Israel, Egypt and the United Nations, Israeli officials said.
+Both were closed Saturday by mutual agreement among Israel, Egypt and the U.N., Israeli officials said.

 U.N.
 Secretary-General Antonio Guterres said Friday that it’s a mistake to measure the effectiveness of the humanitarian operation by the number of trucks.

 “The real problem is that the way Israel is conducting this offensive is creating massive obstacles to the distribution of humanitarian aid inside Gaza,” he said.
-He said the prerequisites for an effective aid operation don’t exist — security, staff that can work in safety, logistical capacity especially trucks, and the resumption of commercial activity.
+He said the prerequisites for an effective aid operation don’t exist: security, staff who can work in safety, logistical capacity and the resumption of commercial activity.

-The United States had won the removal of a tougher call for an “urgent suspension of hostilities” between Israel and Hamas.
+The U.S. won the removal of a tougher call for an “urgent suspension of hostilities” between Israel and Hamas.
 It abstained in the vote, as did Russia, which wanted the stronger language.

-Israel’s ambassador to the U.N., Gilad Erdan, sharply criticized the U.N. for its failure to condemn Hamas’ Oct.
-7 attacks.
-The U.S. vetoed a resolution in October that would have included a condemnation because it didn’t also underline Israel’s right to self-defense.

-Hamas said the U.N. resolution should have demanded an immediate halt to Israel’s offensive, and it blamed the United States for pushing “to empty the resolution of its essence” before Friday’s Security Council vote.

 Magdy reported from Cairo.
 Associated Press writer Edith M. Lederer at the United Nations contributed to this report.